hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/294_059_alasinga.md

 DEAR ALASINGA,

 . . .
-One of my new Sannyâsins is indeed a woman. . . .
+One of my new Sannyāsins is indeed a woman. . . .
 The others are
 men.
 I am going to make some more in England and take them over to India with me.
 These "white" faces will have more influence in India than the Hindus; moreover, they are vigorous, the Hindus are *dead*.
 The only